VIC.GOV.AU | Policy and Advisory Library

 Corporate staff are responsible for identifying proposed demolitions works (including truncations) for buildings that are in poor condition or excess to facility area allocation.

-Corporate staff are also responsible for assessing proposed demolitions works, including proposed school-funded works.
+Corporate staff are also responsible for assessing proposed demolitions works, including proposed school-funded demolition works.

-When a request for VSBA-led demolition works is supported, corporate staff allocate funding for the works to be undertaken.
-The Victorian School Building Authority (VSBA) is responsible for the delivery of the works and facilitating the update of school asset drawings once practical completion if achieved.
+When a request for VSBA-led demolition works is supported, corporate staff allocate funding for the works to be completed.
+The VSBA is responsible for the delivery of the works and facilitating the update of school asset drawings once practical completion if achieved.

 Principal

-Principals as asset managers are responsible for planning and delivery of safe and sustainable learning environments.
-This may include identifying proposed demolition works for buildings that are in poor condition or excess to facility area allocation.
-Principals must raise any proposed demolitions works with their Regional Provision Planning (RRP) team.
+Principals can identify proposed demolition works for buildings that are in poor condition or excess to facility area allocation.
+Principals must raise any proposed demolitions works with their Regional Provision Planning (RPP) team.

 After school-led demolitions works are completed, principals are responsible for providing a marked-up site plan to facilitate update of school asset drawings.